Assistance in Logan, Perry, Polk, Scott, Yell Counties Arkansas.

 The number of emergency services from the agency is extensive.
 While the council will try their best to offer funds for expenses such as rent or security deposits, in some cases a loan may be issued.
 Other benefits include food stamps and weatherization.
 Most clients will also be able to participate in other services in the counties such as Perry or Polk, and that may include money management or credit counseling.

 Call Arkansas River Valley Area Council, Inc. (ARVAC) at (479) 963-6325.
 Other aid is available from the non-profit as well.
-More Arkansas River Valley Area Council programs.
+More information on resources from the non-profit Arkansas River Valley Area Council programs.

 Crawford-Sebastian Community Development Council, or C-SCDC, can provide both short and long term assistance.
 There are programs for the unemployed, seniors, and other low income families in the region.
 Some examples of what may be offered include the following.